alx2k/GPS_HOMELINK_ESP32_CC1101_NEO-6M/README.md

 # Obtaining the original remote's data

-For that, I recommend three options, a flipper zero, an M5STICKC PLUS or lilygo T-embed CC1101 with bruce firmware [https://github.com/pr3y/Bruce](https://github.com/pr3y/Bruce) or, the cheapest in this case, because you already have the hardware, you can flash the device with SIMONDANKELMANN's SUBMARINE code [https://github.com/simondankelmann/SubMarine](https://github.com/simondankelmann/SubMarine).
+For that, I recommend three options, a flipper zero, either an M5STICKC PLUS or lilygo T-embed CC1101 with bruce firmware [https://github.com/pr3y/Bruce](https://github.com/pr3y/Bruce) or, the cheapest in this case, because you already have the hardware, you can flash the device with SIMONDANKELMANN's SUBMARINE code [https://github.com/simondankelmann/SubMarine](https://github.com/simondankelmann/SubMarine).
 With no change in the connections, nor in his submarine code, using an Android device you can obtain the remote's RAW signal and save it into the phone.

 If you have a flipper zero or a Lilygo T-embed CC1101, go that route.
 It will be easier to save the code for the remote.
 But this project is about cost.
 If you have to buy a flipper zero (200€), then buy the original Tesla Homelink, for 155 € more you get it installed at your door by a professional.